ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Packaging

-- Change shlibs version compatibility policy of Debian packages to ">=". _(Robert Sowula)_
-- Automate publishing of the release Elektra Docker images. _(Robert Sowula)_
-- We now also package the ruby bindings, ruby plugin and the gitresolver plugin. _(Robert Sowula)_
+- We now package the ruby bindings, ruby plugin and the gitresolver plugin. _(Robert Sowula)_

 ## Build